laurenwatson/laurenwatson.github.io/_posts/2013-12-28-introducing-hyde.md

 title: About

 ---
-### Currently

-I am currently completing the second year of my PhD in the School of Informatics at the University of Edinburgh and am a member of the Laboratory for Foundations of Computer Science (LFCS).
+I am currently a second year of PhD candidate in the School of Informatics at the University of Edinburgh and am a member of the Laboratory for Foundations of Computer Science (LFCS).
 My main subject area is private machine learning, particularly Differential Privacy.

 ### Education